-Bruce Mayhew Consulting teaches change management and leadership qualities that get immediate results and build trusting relationships.
-The organizational skills covered in our training include learning how to:
+Bruce Mayhew Consulting teaches change management and leadership qualities that build trusting relationships.
+The organizational skills and time management coaching covered in our training includes learning how to:

 Schedule time for your Important Work (strategic activities) using a priority matrix

 Experience work-life balance by establishing a routine you (and others), can count on

 Use simple organizational skills to plan your day and your week in advance